Caitlin Curtis (she/they)

 Education: MFA

-As an Art Educator, she worked full-time for five years, with grades 1-12, and was an Equity, Diversity, and Inclusion Coordinator/Facilitator at Baltimore Lab School in Baltimore, Maryland.
-She taught visual art, foundations, photography, and yearbook.
-Additionally, she was a member for two years and the coordinator for one of the Maryland Art Education Association's Equity, Diversity, and Inclusion Committee.
+As an Art Educator, teaching visual art, foundations, photography, and yearbook, Curtis worked full-time for five years, with grades 1-12, and was an Equity, Diversity, and Inclusion Coordinator/Facilitator at Baltimore Lab School in Baltimore, Maryland.
+Additionally, Curtis was a member for two years and the coordinator for the Maryland Art Education Association's Equity, Diversity, and Inclusion Committee.